smstuebe/xamarin-fingerprint/README.md

  * `telnet 127.0.0.1 <emulator-id>` (`adb devices` prints "emulator-&lt;emulator-id&gt;")
  * `finger touch 1`
  * `finger touch 1`

+Sending fingerprint sensor events for testing the plugin can be done with the telnet commands, too.

 **Note for Windows users:**
 You have to enable telnet: Programs and Features > Add Windows Feature > Telnet Client